 Root for the home team, Major League Baseball’s American League Texas Rangers, at Globe Life Park located a mere 20 minutes away from downtown.
 During football season, suit up and put on your game day best before heading to AT&T Stadium, home of the Dallas Cowboys.
-Or, skip the traffic and catch the TRE from Fort Worth to Dallas and enjoy a game of hockey or basketball.

 - TCU Big 12 Football

 Fort Worth bleeds purple for the Texas Christian University (TCU) Horned Frogs, a Big 12 contender.
 Catch a game, and Fear the Frog!